+Students are admitted to student teaching by an Admissions Committee.
 The applicant for the student teaching practicum must complete an application that includes the approval of the student's advisors (in the department of Curriculum and Instruction and in the content area).
 The application deadlines are as follows: the first Friday in March for the Fall Student Teaching Practicum; and the first Friday in November for the Spring Student Teaching Practicum.
 A current transcript must accompany the completed application.

 Persons seeking approval to do student teaching are discouraged from enrolling in any additional courses.
-The applicant must have completed the 45 hours of observation in the field, as required by the State of Texas, prior to admission to the practicum.
+The applicant must have completed the 45 hours of observation in the field, as required by the State of Texas, prior to admission to the practicum, and the applicant must have passed both TExES tests: content and PPR.